 Section 4 Committees

-Committees may be established for particular functions by either the State Central Committee or the Party at an Biennial Convention or Special Meeting.
+Committees may be established for particular functions by either the State Central Committee or the Party at a Regular Convention or Special Meeting.
 Such committees shall be answerable to the body which established it.
-All ad hoc committees, except those established by the By Laws, shall be automatically dissolved upon adjournment of the Biennial Convention unless specifically renewed.
+All ad hoc committees, except those established by the bylaws, shall be automatically dissolved upon adjournment of the Regular Convention unless specifically renewed.
 Standing Committees, including the

 and any other committee created at Convention or Special Party by incorporation into these Bylaws shall not expire by way of Party Convention.